AOSSIE-Org/Agora-Android/docs/GSOC/2021/Divyank.md

 Coding period begins.
 Firstly, I started with fixing majority of issues reported on the issue page and moving the remaining codebase to Kotlin.
 Added new features like importing and exporting data from excel sheets and support to search elections.
 Also improved security of the app by encrypting the tokens.

 During the second coding period, I added new screens like welcome screen and spotlights.
 Implemented the feature to send notifications to voters and improved the codebase by making use of coroutines in the right manner.
+Also added bar chart to visualise the result.
 In the end, started with the documentation the project overview.

 I'd want to express my gratitude to my mentors, **Prudhvi Reddy, Ritesh Agrawal, and Thuvarakan Tharmarajasingam**, for their unwavering support.
 They were constantly available to advise me on best practises and offered some excellent upgrades and features for the project.
 Special thanks to **Prudhvi** for all the quick merges and for always being so helpful and responsive anytime I faced any problem.
 Working with you guys was a fantastic experience, and I'd want to stay on as a member of the team even after GSoC.